Madhav-M-Malhotra/python-gui-password-manager/README.md

 A modern, secure password management application built with Python that helps you store and manage your passwords safely.
 It features a user-friendly GUI interface and robust security measures to protect your sensitive information.

-## 🚧 Project Status

-> 🔒 **Production Ready**
-> This version includes all core password management features with a focus on security and user experience.

 ## ✨ Key Highlights

 * 🔐 **Advanced Security**: